Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Methodology

-Since the uploader distribution $P(U)$ is assumed to be complex, it cannot be confidently estimated from the dataset.
-Therefore, another problem remaining to be solved in DecTag is how to draw multiple samples from the true uploader distribution $P(U)$.
+Since the uploader distribution $P(U)$ is complex, it cannot be confidently estimated from the dataset.
+Therefore, another problem remaining to be addressed is how to draw multiple samples from the true uploader distribution $P(U)$.
 In this paper, we resort to the bootstrap strategy \cite{rubin1981bayesian}.
-Specifically, we draw surrogate samples from the empirical uploader distribution, which is defined as $\hat{P}(U=\mathbf{u}) = \sum_{i=1}^{N} \mathbb{I}(\mathbf{u}_{i} = \mathbf{u}) / N$, with replacement. $\mathbb{I}$ is the identity function.
+Specifically, we draw surrogate samples from the empirical uploader distribution, which is defined as $\hat{P}(U=\bm{u}) = \sum_{i=1}^{N} \mathbb{I}(\bm{u}_{i} = \bm{u}) / N$, with replacement. $\mathbb{I}$ is the identity function.
 The MC-estimator with bootstrap can achieve asymptotic consistency and unbiasedness provided that the uploaders in the collected datasets are \textit{i.i.d.} samples from the population \cite{rubin1981bayesian}.
-This can be easily guaranteed in the data collection procedure, where we first randomly sample uploaders as seed uploaders and from each seed uploader randomly selected uploaded UGCs from their collections.
+This can be easily guaranteed in data collection, where we first randomly sample uploaders as seed uploaders and from each seed uploader randomly selected uploaded UGCs from their collections.
 The comparison between the deconfounding strategy of DecRS and the proposed DecTag is intuitively illustrated in Fig. \ref{fig:decrs_vs_dectag} for reference.